 Thirdly, recognizing God’s sovereignty encourages us to pray and seek His will in our lives.
 In Matthew 6:10, Jesus teaches us to pray, “Your kingdom come, Your will be done, on earth as it is in heaven.”
 This prayer acknowledges God’s sovereignty and asks for His will to be done in our lives and in the world.

 Lastly, acknowledging God’s sovereignty leads to gratitude and worship.
-When we understand that God is the supreme ruler of the universe, we are more likely to express gratitude for His blessings in our lives.
+When we understand that God is the Supreme Ruler of the universe, we are more likely to express gratitude for His blessings in our lives.
 In Psalm 100:5, the psalmist writes, “For the Lord is good and His love endures forever; His faithfulness continues through all generations.”

 In addition to these implications, acknowledging God’s sovereignty also affects our relationships with others.
 When we recognize that God is in control, we are more likely to forgive and trust others, knowing that God is working everything out for our good.
 Philippians 2:12-13, puts it this way: “Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling; for it is God who works in you both to will and to do for His good pleasure.”